Langdon: Oh, jeez. You guys don't even read your own history, do you?

 No matter how dense the handbook may seem to them, why are the Maitlands having trouble figuring out how to harass the new residents when they've known from the beginning of their haunting that they can move objects in the house?

-Fernando Meirelles' Blindness, a film adaptation of Saramago's novel, has a brilliant premise but doesn't make much sense.
-It is an Idiot Plot because the politicians in the novel and the sequel SEEING ARE idiots.
+Fernando Meirelles' Blindness, a film adaptation of José Saramago's novel, has a brilliant premise but doesn't make much sense.
+It is an Idiot Plot because the politicians in the novel and the sequel Seeing ARE idiots.
 Fortunately, no real politician would act like them.

 It should be noted that, in ALL of those aspects, Meirelles was merely being faithful to José Saramago's novel, and Saramago's point is exactly that society is a very fragile structure and can easily collapse into chaos.
 Moore's character is exactly an anti-heroine, and a big plot point is exactly how hard it is for her to accept her role and her responsibility.
 Also, nowhere is it implied that the blindness is caused by a virus.
 Basically, the "stupidity" described in this item are, at least according to Saramago, only human nature.
-It something should be condemned for this, it's the book, not the film.
+Not that this excuses the movie for not fixing this.

 Also why does he only target teens?
 Don't adults use cell phones and computers too?
 And shouldn't he be targeting government officials, not harmless teenagers who had nothing to do with his torture?